ashwin987987/pwn.college_ashwin/data manipulation.md/extracting first lines with head.md

 None

 ## What I learned
-I learned to extract the first n lines of code using head -n
+I learned to extract the first n lines of output using head -n

 ## References
 None